 With Carroll University’s pre-physical therapy program, your path to a Doctor of Physical Therapy (DPT) degree is quick and flexible.
 You can choose from a wide variety of undergraduate majors and, in most sequences, complete your DPT here in just six years.
-There are many reasons to consider earning your degree from Carroll University, including our program’s three-year board exam pass rate (2012-2014) of 99.3 percent and job placement rate of 97.7 percent within six months of gradation (2013-2015).
+There are many reasons to consider earning your degree from Carroll University, including our program’s two-year board exam pass rate (2016-2017) of 99.35 percent and job placement rate of 98.61 percent within six months of graduation (2016-2017).

 The profession consistently ranks toward the top of the list in healthcare career opportunities.
 Positions are in high-demand and that is predicted to grow considerably over the next decade.

 At Carroll, you’re empowered to decide which approved major best fits your path toward a career in physical therapy.
 We offer ten majors that are approved for physical therapy direct admission students.
 Direct admission provides selected incoming freshmen matriculating directly out of high school with a guaranteed seat in the graduate level of the Doctor of Physical Therapy program (DPT).